 Some of the least expensive and good value extras are the equipment rentals on Castaway Cay.
 You need to head to Marge’s Barges and Sea Charter Dock on the Family Beach for rentals.

 We always rent a Float or a Tube to enjoy the ocean on Disney’s Castaway Cay.
 They are $10 for the day.
 Bicycle rentals are also a great idea.

 Castaway Cay has a great bike trail and you will get to see parts of the island that you usually wouldn’t.
 These are $10 by the hour.

 It is good value to get a day package which gives you snorkel equipment rental and an inner tube for the day, as well as bike rental for an hour.
 The price of this is $40 so this offers good value if you think you will take advantage of all of these things.

 There are a number of other port adventures that you can enjoy at Castaway Cay.
-We actually view Castaway Cay as an amazing experience in itself and rarely spend much on port adventures apart apart from renting the inner tubes and bikes.
-We prefer to save our money for other ports of call, but obviously this is a very personal choice.
+We actually view Castaway Cay as an amazing experience in itself and rarely spend much on port adventures apart from renting the inner tubes and bikes.
+We prefer to save our money for other ports of call.

 Disney Castaway Cay 5K Run

 If you want to burn off some of those extra calories you will be eating on the ship you might want to enter the now very poplar Disney Castaway Cay 5K Run.
 This is a great way to start the day on Disney’s private island.
 Everything is very relaxed and this is an amazing place to run your first 5K.